multisig-labs/GoGoTools/pkg/configs/README.md

 This directory was initialized with `ggt utils init` which created some default config files for you.
 Feel free to change them or leave them as default.
 They will be copied into the right place in each node directory you create with `ggt node prepare`.

+## Genesis

+Hardhat and other tools use a test mnemonic to seed accounts on their EVMs, so we have taken the first key and added it to the Cchain and SubnetEVM genesis files with an initial balance, to reduce friction when developing.

+Mnemonic: test test test test test test test test test test test junk Private Key: 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
+Address: 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266

 ## Commands Scratchpad

 Some example of the kinds of commands you might run during a dev workflow.